ta4j/ta4j-wiki/Elliott-Wave-Indicators.md

 ### Internal Implementation Boundary

-Some Elliott package classes are internal implementation details (for example, scenario-rule/scoring internals used to build ranked alternatives).
+Some Elliott package classes are internal implementation details (for example, `ElliottScenarioRuleSupport` and generator/scoring helpers used to build ranked alternatives).

-- These internals are intentionally not surfaced in general wiki pages.
+- Public strategy rules live in `org.ta4j.core.rules.elliott` and are documented below.
-- This dedicated Elliott page is the right place to discuss Elliott internals when needed.
+- Package-private abstract indicator bases are omitted from [Indicators Inventory](Indicators-Inventory.md).

 ### Component Hierarchy